 If that doesn’t point out any issues, it may be time to see your primary medical care provider about your hearing loss.
 There could be an underlying health issue causing it that needs to be addressed.

-Should your Injoy hearing aids be the issue, your 3 year warranty will get them fixed asap and back to you for improved hearing!
+Should your Injoy hearing aids be the issue, your 3-year warranty will get them fixed asap and back to you for improved hearing!
 If they’re older hearing aids or not Injoy hearing aids, we can replace them for you for as little as $52 a month (The Workhorse tier of premium hearing aids).

 And if it’s a medical issue, our licensed audiologists can help you adapt settings to your situation for the best possible resolution.

-Not only can sickness or injury cause hearing loss or degradation, certain medications can change your ability to hear clearly.
+Not only can sickness or injury cause hearing loss or degradation, but certain medications can also change your ability to hear clearly.
 According to the American Association of Retired Persons (AARP), over 600 drugs have been linked to hearing loss!

-For example, AARP states that some common painkillers, like Tylenol, Advil, aspirin, and others can contribute to tinnitus and hearing loss, more so if you use them two or more days a week.
+For example, AARP states that some common painkillers, like Tylenol, Advil, aspirin, and others, can contribute to tinnitus and hearing loss, more so if you use them two or more days a week.

 These ototoxic medications can damage your ear and/or nerves associated with hearing.
-The American Speech-Language-Hearing association says the usual first sign that your medicine is doing something to your hearing is when you notice a new ringing in your ears.
+The American Speech-Language-Hearing Association says the usual first sign that your medicine is doing something to your hearing is when you notice a new ringing in your ears.
 This tinnitus could be a sign of ototoxicity, and you should contact your medical provider asap.

 Sometimes, there’s no getting around the medication.
 Don’t worry, Injoy is there with you.
 Contact us, and our licensed audiologists will remotely make the necessary adjustments to your hearing aids to help you enjoy the sounds of life to the fullest.
 Also, The Choice and The Security tiers of Injoy hearing aids have specific software, Tinnitus Balance, to improve your hearing experience.

-If your current hearing aids can’t be adjusted, or the company you purchased them from doesn’t provide personalized help, that could be one of the signs you’re ready for new set of hearing aids.
+If your current hearing aids can’t be adjusted, or the company you purchased them from doesn’t provide personalized help, that could be one of the signs you’re ready for a new set of hearing aids.